WABI-TV

 WABI-TV (channel 5) is a television station in Bangor, Maine, United States, affiliated with CBS and The CW Plus.
-Owned by Gray Television, the station has studios on Hildreth Street in West Bangor, and its transmitter is atop Peaked Mountain in Dixmont.
+Owned by Gray Media, the station has studios on Hildreth Street in West Bangor, and its transmitter is atop Peaked Mountain in Dixmont.

 Prior to 2017, WABI-TV was the flagship station of its founding owner Diversified Communications, which was owned by the Hildreth family of Bangor.

 History

+Community Broadcasting Service, owners of WABI radio (910 AM, now WTOS; and 97.1 FM, now WBFB), filed to apply for a construction permit on July 7, 1952.
+The permit was granted on December 31, 1952.